piotrmurach/tty-markdown/README.md

 ### 1.7 Table

-You can transform tables which understand the markdown alignment.
+You can transform tables which understand the Markdown alignment.

 For example, given the following table: